whats-good/uniform-graphql/notes.md

 - second TODO: Pass the brick into the resolver function, and behind the scenes convert the function into the actual resolve function.
 This would mean that the developers wouldnt be coding the actual resolvers, but the resolver factories.
 This would need to take promises and thunks into consideration too.
 - TODO: current problem: How can we create a new fieldmap with resolvers out of a fieldmap without resolvers?
 - TODO: general problem: Do we keep mutating things or do we create new things out of existing ones while keeping the previous ones untouched?
 If we want to maintain immutability, we need to have rigorous cloning methods.
+- TODO: study declaration merging.
+- TODO: study namespace declaration merging and understand how that works even when compiled.
+- When i look at the way type-graphql works, I'm starting to think that they chose decorators and classes not because they are easier to use, but because they make mutually recursive types possible.